jasperdean7/jasperdean7.github.io/about.md

 I suppose from there the rest is history.
 From service desks, Cat5e cabling, web design and software testing to the online Sports Betting & Gaming industry.
 I’ve muddled my way through a number of engineering and delivery focused roles.
 I enjoy learning, trying to keep up with the latest / emerging tech and collaborating with other passionate and truly skilled people.

 I believe we are part of another technological revolution and I’m genuinely excited to see what the future brings!
-In my spare time my interests also lie with Rugby Union, Man U, and Sci-Fi.